charlesflynn/agiledata/README.md

 ## Prerequisites

 You will need [Virtualbox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/) installed and working.
 If you are using a version of Vagrant older than 1.3.0, you will also need [Salty Vagrant](https://github.com/saltstack/salty-vagrant).
+Salty Vagrant requires Ruby development libraries (ruby-dev on Ubuntu/Debian or ruby-devel on RHEL/Fedora/Centos).

 ## Installation